The Best Backpacking Backpacks of 2017

 Top Lid Pocket

 There aren't a lot of universal features that every pack has, but one thing that nearly every pack sports is a zippered top lid pocket (some folks call the lid the "brain" of the pack).
 This exceptionally common feature is one of the best places to store small items that the users might want, like sunglasses, sunblock and bug spray, among other things wanted close at hand.
 Many packs featured a separate smaller pocket on the underside of the lid, offering a secondary place to store small items.
-Our testers generally liked this feature, as its a great place to put those items you want access to, but don't need as frequently.
+Our testers liked this feature, as it's a great place to put those items you want access to, but don't need as frequently.

 All the packs we tested were top loading, and many had side access zippers, sleeping bag compartments, or entire panels that opened to allow access.
 Among all the packs we tested, we loved the Arc'teryx Altra and Gregory Baltoro the most for its huge "U" shaped opening that travels nearly the entire length of the back of the pack.
 It opened almost as large as a suitcase and makes an excellent pack for anyone "backpacking" through Europe, Southeast Asia, or anywhere else where access is the most important.
-The REI Flash 65, with its "J" shaped zipper, had very good access and above average for our review, but not quite as good as either of these two packs.
+The REI Flash 65, with its "J" shaped zipper, had superb access and above average for our review, but not quite as good as either of these two packs.

 While not a must have, most of our backpacking testers appreciated having at least one zippered pocket on the hip belt that was big enough for a small point-and-shoot camera or a handful of snacks like gels, cliff bars, or a small bag of nuts.
 The North Face Banchee 65, along with the Osprey Volt 75, Xenith 75, and Atmos 65 AG all had some of our favorite hip belt pockets in the review.